Exploring the benefits of green tea for your skin

 Atopic dermatitis

-Atopic dermatitis (eczema) makes your skin red and itchy and can occur at any age.
+Atopic dermatitis (eczema) makes your skin red and itchy, and can occur at any age.
 These red and itchy symptoms vary widely and can be uncomfortable.
-Patients have traditionally used corticosteroids which have many adverse side effects.
-A pilot study in 2012, indicated green tea bath therapy using green tea extracts is a safe and effective, non-steroidal therapy resulting in marked improvement of daily pruritus.
+Patients have traditionally used corticosteroids, which have many adverse side effects.
+A 2012 pilot study indicated that green tea bath therapy using green tea extracts is a safe and effective non-steroidal therapy that results in marked improvements for daily pruritus.

 Wound healing